olasson/SDCND-P4-AdvancedLaneLines/README.md

     <img width="40%" height="40%" src="https://github.com/olasson/SDCND-T1-P4-AdvancedLaneLines/blob/master/images/result/straight_lines1/step07_dst.png">
 </p>

 The exact regions were found by trial and error.
-The perspective transform is thn applied to the combined threshold image to produce the final pre-processed image.
+The perspective transform is then applied to the combined threshold image to produce the final pre-processed image.

 ### Lane Detection